Henry McLeish: Resignation

 McLeish resigned as first minister in November 2001, amid a scandal involving allegations he sub-let part of his tax-subsidised Westminster constituency office without it having been registered in the register of interests kept in the Parliamentary office.
 The press quickly dubbed the scandal "Officegate", and confirmed that McLeish had been sub–letting the office for most of his career whilst at Westminster.

 Though McLeish could not have personally benefited financially from the oversight, he undertook to repay the £36,000 rental income, and resigned to allow Scottish Labour a clean break to prepare for the 2003 Scottish Parliament election.
-During his resignation speech to the Scottish Parliament on 8 November 2001, McLeish admitted wrongdoing in relation to the scandal but was critical of the role the media played in his decision to resign as first minister, stating that he was "suprised and dismayed that my family, friends, staff and colleagues have been brought into matters that are my responsibility alone".
+During his resignation speech to the Scottish Parliament on 8 November 2001, McLeish admitted wrongdoing in relation to the scandal but was critical of the role the media played in his decision to resign as first minister, stating that he was "surprised and dismayed that my family, friends, staff and colleagues have been brought into matters that are my responsibility alone".

 During his resignation address to the parliament, he received a standing ovation from members of his own party before stating that he believed "now was the time for someone else to lead us".
 McLeish wrote a letter to the Presiding Officer of the Scottish Parliament, David Steel, confirming his resignation and also notified the queen.

 Following his resignation as first minister, McLeish continued to serve as the MSP for Central Fife but did not seek re-election at the 2003 election despite seeking support and 12 out of 13 required votes from the constituency Labour Party in 2002 for re–nomination as the candidate for the 2003 election.